deepaksisodiya/basic-webpack-babel-configuration/README.md

 # basic-webpack-babel-configuration

-* This is a minimul required confifutation for webpack + babel
+* This repository has minimul required configuration for webpack and babel.
-* You can clone it and start using ES6 anytime with babel.